If we think about castles in England then this one is most probably the first that comes to mind.

 Edward III was very fond of Windsor Castle and was even born there.
 In 1344, he wanted to establish the Order of the Round Table at the castle.
 This story has been made popular by the King Arthur legend.

-He suddenly decided to abandon the newly created order and started the “Order of the Garter” instead, a different order of chivalry which was founded in 1348.
+He suddenly decided to abandon the newly created order and started the “Order of the Garter” instead, a different order of chivalry that was founded in 1348.
 It’s the oldest order of knighthood in the British honors system.

 The order is dedicated to Saint George, the patron saint of England.